Frequently Asked Questions about the Master of Global Affairs

 Do you offer scholarships?

 All qualified students are eligible for a full-tuition scholarship and a stipend for housing and living expenses for two years.
-There is no separate application for scholarships.
+There is no separate application for scholarships and all accepted students will automatically be considered.

 What resources do you offer for professional development?